turingschool/backend-curriculum-site/module1/lessons/debugging_techniques.md

 1. Your program doesn't run.
 You get an **Error**.
 1. Your program runs, but it doesn't work the way you expect.
 You get a **Failure**.

-In Module 1, we use the Minitest framework that shows us our failures and errors.

 Having a debugging process when things go wrong is crucial to being an effective developer.
 No matter how skilled you are at coding, you will always write bugs, so it is very important to know how to hunt them down and fix them.